ToyMach1ne/pizzario/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = 2.8.1 =
 * KeyCDN added support for WebP images generated by EWWW I.O. into the Cache Enabler plugin.
 If you are using Cache Enabler, you may wish to use their WebP option instead of Alt WebP Rewriting.
 Works very nicely with CDNs and is a nice simple caching plugin.

-= 2.8.0 =
-* added: resizing for uploaded images, set max width and height and optionally resize all existing images
-* changed: settings have been revamped, please check to make sure your settings were migrated properly

 == Contact and Credits ==